FNDaaS: Content-agnostic Detection of Fake News sites: Data Analysis

 We have collected a large number of features per website, each describing or measuring the specific website in a different way.
 However, several of these features can be highly correlated if they measure closely-related concepts (\eg time/connection-related or size-related aspects).
 Such highly correlated features may express the same variability with respect to the labels at hand (fake or real) and are providing the ML classifier with the same information.
 Therefore, they can be considered redundant and can be removed, as they do not help the ML classifier, and in some cases, may even add noise to the modeling effort.
 Several methods exist for selecting such top contributing features for an ML modeling effort.
 In our case, we applied the Recursive Feature Elimination ($RFE$) algorithm available in sklearn library\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html}}, with a Logistic Regressor as Fitted Estimator.

 As explained earlier, we extracted \numOfFeatures features per website, from our collected data across the different sources.
-We then ran the $RFE$ algorithm to select the top $K$, with $K~\in~\{5, 10, \dots, \numOfFeatures\}$.
+We ran the $RFE$ algorithm to select the top $K$, with $K~\in~\{5, 10, \dots, \numOfFeatures\}$.
 We identified that a subset of $K=35$ features provide the best trade-off between ML performance and size of feature set to be processed.
-This subset allows for reduced ML loss in the classifier and highest test accuracy, while being the smallest set of features to be processed.
-These top features selected can be found in Table~\ref{tab:top-features}, organized into categories, or families of features.
-From this feature selection process, we note that there are important features from all data source types.
+The top features selected can be found in Table~\ref{tab:top-features} and we see that there are important features from all data source types.
 That means, our classification system would need these different data crawls, for the websites to be effectively classified.